-The Tharpu Chuli peak is an easier climb in terms of technicality.
-However, the trek is strenuous due to the length.
+The Tharpu Chuli Peak is an easier climb in terms of technicality.
+However, the trek is strenuous due to its length.
 This climb is suitable for trekkers with moderate or advanced experience.
 The trek requires 17 days for completion and costs $2,200 per person.

 Best season to do peak climbing in Nepal